mmcelwee8002/MVC-Challenge-Tech-Blog-MM/README.md

 ## Installation instructions
-Find the game at: https://ogrequest.herokuapp.com/
+Find the app at: https://mvc-tech-blog-mm.herokuapp.com/